Air Traffic Controller

 Small number of air traffic controller roles and limited entry to training

-Vacancies for air traffic controllers are limited due to the small number of people in the role – less than 400 air traffic controllers are employed nationwide.
+Vacancies for air traffic controllers are limited due to the small number of people in the role.
 Most air traffic controllers stay in the role for a long time so there is low staff turnover.
 For these reasons there is high competition for any vacancies.

 Airways New Zealand, the only employer of air traffic controllers, takes just 12-18 trainees into the Diploma in Air Traffic Control course each year.
 Entry into the course is very competitive.
 Trainees who complete the course and meet other requirements usually get a job.